aazaff/startLearn.R/beginnerConcepts.md

 We need to use **""** marks so that R know you are not referencing an object.

-	# Without " " marks.
+	# Without " " marks returns an error because it thinks you are referncing an object.
 	> WithoutQuotes
 	Error: object 'WithoutQuotes' not found

-	# With " " marks.
+	# With " " marks returns a character string.
 	> "WithQuotes"
 	[1] "WithQuotes"